bnahill/PyCortexMDebug/README.md

 PyCortexMDebug
 ==============

-A set of GDB/Python-based utilities to make life debugging ARM Cortex M processors a bit easier
+*A set of GDB/Python-based utilities to make life debugging ARM Cortex-M processors a bit easier*

 It will consist of several modules which will hopefully become integrated as they evolve.
 Presently, there is only one: